Australia kicks off global New Year party defying terror threat - Nigeria Today

 With more than a million people expected to turn out to watch the ball drop in Times Square, New York is deploying 165 “blocker” trucks and some 7,000 police.

-Rome has deployed armoured vehicles and greater numbers of security forces around the Coliseum and at St Peter’s Square where Pope Francis will celebrate midnight mass.
+Rome has deployed armoured vehicles and greater numbers of security forces around the Coliseum and St Peter’s Square, where Pope Francis will celebrate a “Te Deum” hymn of thanksgiving.

 Moscow police will deploy more than 5,000 officers backed by thousands more from the new national guard and volunteer militia to maintain order.